Learn how to calculate the P&L and the cost of a Forex trade based on the table of assets and spreads.

 Swap is always displayed in the base currency in the Metatrader terminal.

-Swap for currency pairs is charged daily at 21:00 UTC, in triple size on Fridays.
+Swap for currency pairs is charged daily at 21:00 UTC, in triple size on Wednesdays.

 Check out the video (no narration, subtitles only)